China lifts ban on Taiwanese grouper fish imports in carrot and stick diplomacy

-China put the grouper ban in place in June 2022 saying it had detected banned chemicals, an accusation Taiwan denied, as part of a broader ban on Taiwanese food imports that infuriated the government of the Chinese-claimed island.
+China put the grouper ban in place in June of last year saying it had detected banned chemicals, an accusation Taiwan denied, as part of a broader ban on Taiwanese food imports that infuriated the government of the Chinese-claimed island.

 China's Taiwan Affairs Office said Taiwanese industry representatives had visited China and provided "rectification" information, so now approved companies can resume grouper exports.